jsdclxvi/Reforestation/README.md

-## This morning I was wondering where the sun was, but then it dawned on me.
+## What do you do on a remote island?
+Try and find the TV island it belongs to.